 Their little sandwich shop/deli features Boars Head meats, and that’s not a bad thing.
 I love the “Turkey Grub” (a 1/3 pound of thin-as-air turkey slices, bacon, tomato and lettuce).
 Choose your bread, and they’ll gleefully slather it with mayo.
 The Ham & Brie sandwich (with pineapple mustard, yet) is also wonderful.
 It’s pressed panini-style in a crispy baguette.
 I also suggest The Chub, constructed with turkey, pepperoni, bibb lettuce and creamy havarti (or any of the other 5 cheese varieties) pressed between thick slices of rustic bread.
 Dijon, mayo and butter top it all off.
 See why they call it that?

-A note, scrawled in black crayon and taped to my front door (apparently left by The Town Crawler under dark of night), proclaimed that the Roast Beef Sandwich on a Toasted Baguette with Havarti, Tomato with a light dollop of Horsey Sauce did perfect duty as the perfect lunch.
-She also suggested the Salad Bar and the wonderful selection of haute cuisine chocolate bars (get the dark chocolate and chili pepper one).
-The Crawler is attracted to anything that has the word "bar" in it.
+More than one email has suggested that the Roast Beef Sandwich on a Toasted Baguette with Havarti, Tomato with a light dollop of Horsey Sauce did perfect duty as the perfect lunch.
+Mailers also suggested the Salad Bar and the wonderful selection of haute cuisine chocolate bars (get the dark chocolate and chili pepper one).

 They also have Hershey’s Ice Cream, potato chips, Pulled Pork sliders on Brioche, various coffee beans, Jamaican Meat Pies, Vegan Samosas (!), lots of sodas, breakfast sandwiches, hot coffee, and (they are next to Cultured Pearl, after all) a large selection of Sushi including Tuna & Cucumber Roll, a spicy Mexican/Tuna Roll and even a Tamago (a sugar/soy sauce omelet) roll with Smoked Eel, Crabstick and Cucumber.
 All this from a little deli that used to be a High’s Dairy Store.